lrc-se/bth-sg-client/vue.md

 ##### View state

-A component can have internal data properties (defined in the component), external data properties (defined in markup when the component is included in a template), and computed data properties (return values of functions), which are in turn available to both the component's method as instance properties, and to the template as variables.
+A component can have internal data properties (defined in the component), external data properties (defined in markup when the component is included in a template), and computed data properties (return values of functions), which are in turn available to both the component's methods as instance properties, and to the template as variables.
 This makes it easy to construct views, since these variables can be placed more or less anywhere in the regular markup – and if needed, the full power of JavaScript expressions is available as well.